donaldbales/node-pid/README.md

 # node-pid

-Creates a pid file and returns true, if an existing pid file does not exist, or the correspnding process for the pid in an existsing file is no longer running.
-Otherwise, it returns false.
+Creates a pid file and returns the filename, if an existing pid file does not exist, or the corresponding process for the pid in an existsing file is no longer running.
+Otherwise, it returns any empty string..

 ## Release

-0.0.1 Just coded.
-Not tested very well yet. ;)
+0.0.3 Added support for all node v8 platforms.

 ## How to clone, install modules, and compile